Native American Extermination Order

 Troop presence inflamed indigenous hostilities, leading to a series of deaths throughout the Southern settlements, both among Native Americans and the Latter-day Saint settlers.

-• In the September 1857 massacre at Mountain Meadows, Paiute Indians collaborated with Latter-day Saints to attack a company of migrants traveling through Utah, serving as the front attackers with Latter-day Saint organizers directing them.
+• In the September 1857 massacre at Mountain Meadows, Paiute natives collaborated with Latter-day Saints to attack a company of migrants traveling through Utah, serving as the front attackers with Latter-day Saint organizers directing them.

 • David Lewis, a missionary to the Paiute, said: